This Mediterranean Style Stuffed Zucchini with tomatoes, garlic, peppers, olives, feta, and herbs and baked crisp makes a great appetizer or side.

 This stuffed zucchini is also quick and easy to make.
 First you need to trim your zucchinis and hollow them out, so they resemble little boats.
 You can use the insides that you scooped out in baked goods or add it back to the stuffing if you want.
 If it's seedy, just throw it out.

 Then comes making the filling.
 This is where the most work will be, since there is a lot of chopping involved.
-Recruit a family member to help, like I did (Thanks Hubby!) or if you're proficient with a food processor (I'm not), you can use that.
-Stir it all up and spoon it into the hollowed out zucchinis.
+Recruit a family member to help, like I did, or use your food processor.
+Stir it all up and spoon it into the hollowed-out zucchinis.

 Mediterranean Style Stuffed Zucchini